-- A. Types.
-Child care facilities include the following types: - 1.
-Small Family Child Care Homes (Eight (8) or Fewer Children).
-Allowed within a single-family residence in zoning districts determined by Division 2 (Zoning Districts, Allowable Land Uses, and Zone Specific Standards).
-Except for a clearance from the Fire Department, no City land use permits or clearances are required: - 2.
-Large Family Child Care Homes (Nine (9) to Up to 14 Children).
-Allowed within a single-family residence in zoning districts determined by Division 2 (Zoning
+A. Types.
+Child care facilities include the following types:

+1. Small Family Child Care Homes (Eight (8) or Fewer Children).
+Allowed within zoning districts determined by Division 2 (Zoning Districts, Allowable Land Uses, and Zone Specific Standards).
+Except for a clearance from the Fire Department, no City land use permits or clearances are required;

-Districts, Allowable Land Uses, and Zone-Specific Standards), in compliance with the standards in subsection (B)(1) of this section (Standards for large family child care homes) "means a home that provides family child care for up to 12 children, or for up to 14 children if the criteria in Section 102416.5(c) are met.
-These capacities include children under age 10 who live in the licensee's home and the assistant provider's children under age 10; and
+2. Large Family Child Care Homes (Up to 14 Children).
+Allowed within zoning districts determined by Division 2 (Zoning Districts, Allowable Land Uses, and Zone-Specific Standards), means a home that provides family child care for up to 12 children, or for up to 14 children if the criteria in Section 102416.5(c) are met.
+These capacities include children under age 10 who live in the licensee's home and the assistant provider's children under age 10; and a.
+Standards for Child Care Centers.
+The following standards for child care centers shall apply, in addition to those standards contained in subsection (B)(1) of this section (Standards for large family child care homes):